| ISSN 1392–6144 Animal Husbandry: Scientific Articles. 2010. 56. P. 4-11

 on the growth process, carcases and meat quality.
 The phytogenic additive

-contained ground thyme (Thymus vulgaris L.) leafs, nettle (Urtica dioica L.) leafs,
+contained ground thyme (Thymus vulgaris L.) leafs, nettle (Urtica dioica L.)

 oak (Quercus robur L.) cortex, balm (Melissa officinalis L.) leafs.
 The feeding